matteodem/meteor-easy-search/getting-started.md

 Players = new Meteor.Collection('players');

 // Extended configuration
-Players.initEasySearch(['name', 'price'], {
+Players.initEasySearch(['name', 'score'], {
     'limit' : 20,
     'use' : 'mongo-db'
 });
 ```

-As you see we now have an array of searchable fields: Name and price.
+As you see we now have an array of searchable fields: Name and score.
 We also defined a default limit of 20
 documents and we told EasySearch to use [mongo-db]({{ site.baseurl }}/docs/search-engines).
 The ```initEasySearch``` call sets up the
 environment to make searching with the Blaze Components possible.
 The following html snippet allows you to search through the whole Collection.